lblod/import-submission-service/README.md

 The service is triggered by updates of resources of type `nfo:RemoteDataObject` of which the status is updated to `http://lblod.data.gift/file-download-statuses/success` if it is related to a `melding:AutomaticSubmissionTask` that has not been started yet.

-An import consists of 2 steps:
+An import consists of 3 steps:
 1. Harvest the triples from the annotated document using [Marawa's context scanner](https://github.com/lblod/marawa)
+2. Enrich the triples with known facts
+  * Explicitly expand the SKOS tree of besluit type or besluit document type (e.g. 'Belastingsreglement' is also a 'Reglement en verordening')
+  * Add the publication URL as a logical part of the submitted document (i.e. pre-fill the 'link' field in the form)
-2. Write the triples to a Turtle file
+3. Write the triples to a Turtle file

 The resulting triples are validated and converted to a submission for 'Loket voor Lokale Besturen' at a later stage in the automatic submission process by the [validate-submission-service](https://github.com/lblod/validate-submission-service).